Enabling Teams

 Enabling teams could be viewed as service providers but we want to explicitly avoid this.
 Enabling teams are not service providers, they are facilitators.
 They are not delivering work for the Stream Teams, they are helping the Stream Teams to deliver the work themselves.
 This is a subtle but important distinction.

-A lot of companies are implementing Enabling Teams, with names such as ProductOps, ResearchOps, DesignOps etc. Often the responsibilities of these teams will bridge the gap between facilitiating and delivering work.
+A lot of companies are implementing Enabling Teams, with names such as ProductOps, ResearchOps, DesignOps, MarketingOps etc. Often the responsibilities of these teams will bridge the gap between facilitating and delivering work.
 This is a mistake because it will make all interaction with the team less efficient, even if the team is trying to deliver facilitating type work.
-An example is a ResearchOps team who also provides research-as-a-service, or ProductOps who analyse and deliver reports to the Stream Teams.
+An example is a ResearchOps team who also provides research-as-a-service, a MarketingOps team that writes copy for Stream Teams instead of coaching them on positioning, or ProductOps who analyse and deliver reports to the Stream Teams.
 We need to separate these "service" responsibilities from the "facilitating" responsibilities.

 There are two ways to achieve these outcomes.
 Enabling Teams can provide guidelines and playbooks to enable Stream Teams to be self-sufficient.
 Or the work can be delivered by an Internal Product Teams.
 Internal Product Teams include other service providers such as Finance, Legal, a technology platform or a design system.
 By defining a clear separation between the teams, we can ensure much more streamlined interactions between Enabling Teams and Stream Teams.